Natural baby wipes are one area that I’ve really been taking the easy, convenient road with since Yusuf was born nearly 2 years ago (already?!).

 - Use as you would regular baby wipes.

-- 2. If using reusable cloth wipes, just pour the solution into a shallow pan and place the cloth wipes in the solution until they're saturated.
+2. If using reusable cloth wipes, just pour the solution into a shallow pan and place the cloth wipes in the solution until they're saturated.
 Then just place the wipes into an old wipes container and use as you would regular wipes.
-It's advised to wash the wipes separately from your cloth diapers because of the oils in the wipes solution.
+Adapted from Wellness Mama

 The Ingredients Breakdown